 Serve on its own with a cup of Dutch coffee, or have as a dessert, warm or cold, with a blob of whipped cream or ice cream.
 Please enjoy!

-Easy to put together, and looks super!
-So let’s see how easy this pie is to make.
+This is an easy apple pie recipe, and making the pastry takes no effort at all!
+Plus it looks super!
+So let's see how easy this pie is to make.

 2 cups or 250 g plain / all purpose flour